tfennelly/jenkins-notes/jenkins-ui.md

 </st:compress>
 ```

 For the most part, you can read this template and make sense of it.
-It `<st:include>`s other templates etc.  It uses and expression language syntax, referencing `${it}` in a number of places.  `it` is the template context object and in this case would be the `AllView` object instance.
+It `<st:include>`s other templates etc.  It uses and expression language syntax, referencing `${it}` in a number of places.  `it` is the template context object and in this case that would be the `AllView` object instance.

 One of the more interesting parts of this template is: